adamrudolf-becube/minicrm-automation/README.md

 - remove wildcard imports
 - public api __all__
 - can we make constants constants?
+- dunder names

 todo:
-- dunder names
+- write code documentation and generate (including json responses)
+    - how to document constructors
+    - how to give code examples
+    - how to denote parameter and return types
 - check against clean code checklists
 - check against design patterns (correct pattern structure, consistent naming)
-- write code documentation and generate (including json responses)
 - write readme correctly